LaurentTrk/sublink/README.md

 The main challenge I faced was the time constraint, as I started the hackathon a little bit too late, with only a couple of spare time days.

-So I had to do it quickly, and had to make numerous shortcuts and hacky workarounds :(
+So I had to do it quickly, and had to make numerous shortcuts, hacks and workarounds :(

+Technical challenges were related to the use of new Substrate features like XCM and ink! chain extensions.

 ## What I learned

+To do :)

 ## What's next for SubLink

+To do :)